solarsnake/coveralls-demo-ruby/README.md

 And follow the steps presented:

-[IMAGE: Coveralls - New Repo - Instructions]
+[IMAGE: Coveralls - New Repo - Setup]

 Our first step is technically optional, but in the interest of good form let's add a new file called `.coveralls.yml` to our repo with the following contents: